RuneStar/cache-names/README.md

  [**View all**](https://github.com/RuneStar/cache-names/blob/master/names.tsv)

 Some files in the Old School RuneScape cache contain a hash of their name.
-They are hashed using [Java String hashCode()](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html#hashCode--), a non-cryptographic hash function which produces a 32-bit value.
+It is hashed using [Java String hashCode()](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html#hashCode--), a non-cryptographic hash function which produces a 32-bit value.
-The only way to find out the names of these files is to reverse their hashes.
+The only way to find out the names of these files is to reverse the hashes.